kevinolega/callcentertrainingtips/_posts/2012-12-26-reader-waiter.md

 A few weeks ago I received a testimonial with a full description of what happened.

-I asked for permission to post it because I believe that reading thispost will give you ideas on how to get hired.
+I asked for permission to post it because I believe that reading this post will give you ideas on how to get hired.

 You might notice some grammar errors and that's perfectly fine.